qwe2820435o2/SceneGuide/Design/Fcm Pushing Design/Fcm Pushing Design (2) - Send To A Device Group.md

 Optimization Method:
 1. Combining the two dimensions of version and country into tables
 2. The Fcm service assembles the table name according to these two dimensions, and directly query the specified table
+3. The original single-table offset becomes each sub-table has its own offset
 ```